starwards/starwards/CONTRIBUTING.md

 -   Your new code **adheres to the code style** through running `npm run test:format`.
 -   Your new code **passes all existing and new tests** through running `npm run test` and `npm run test:e2e`.

-please keep in mind that this project is not well covered with tests.
+Please keep in mind that this project is not well covered with tests.
 For now, a lot of the testing is done manually.
 Please make sure you are familiar with the areas that are affected by changes you make in the code.

 ## VSCode setup

 This project comes pre-configured for [VSCode](https://code.visualstudio.com/).
 We assume yuo have instlled all recommended plugins.

-## running and debugging a local development environment
+## Running and debugging a local development environment

-running and debugging requires three running processes.
+Running and debugging requires three running processes.

 1. Continously build the model module

-    builds the model module and watches for changes.
+    Builds the model module and watches for changes.
 It is recommended to keep it running at the background while making code changes.

     In VSCode: The `build:model` task (a button at the left of the statusbar).